JamesAGarcia/liferay-learn/docs/dxp/7.x/en/liferay-internals/extending-liferay/portlet-filters/auditing-portlet-activity-with-portlet-filters.md

    }
    ```

-* `destroy`: this method is called to remove the portlet filter from service.
+* `destroy`: This method can be called to remove the portlet filter from service.

    ```java
    @Override